 “a political and architectural triumph in equal measure.”

 – Building Design Magazine

-The practice also identified the capital funding stream (having worked on the part-funded OPEN youth venue in Norwich), and was instrumental in the preparation of a funding bid to the government’s MyPlace scheme, which was subsequently selected from over 240 competing bids.
+Adopting a broader role than solely the project architects, RCKa identified the capital funding stream (having worked on the part-funded OPEN youth venue in Norwich), and we were instrumental in the preparation the funding bid submitted to MyPlace scheme, which was subsequently selected from over 240 competing bids.

 As well as the young people and local community, RCKa worked with a number of service providers in the borough to develop a brief for the new building.
 These included Lewisham College, CABE, Centrepoint Homeless Charity, local youth theatres, church groups, the Wells Park Improvement Group, Lewisham PCT, the Football Association and Millwall Football Club Community Project.

 Working closely with Lewisham Council, its partners, and young people, RCKa developed proposals to satisfy a funding brief for a “world-class” building; from the use of innovative sustainable construction and high-quality design to extensive participation of young people, whose involvement continued through the detailed design, construction, management and governance of the building and services.

 Central to this vision was the creation of a democratic and flexible building that responds to the changing demands of its occupants.
 A dramatic central space resolves complex site levels and forms a vibrant heart, providing an event landscape that engages and welcomes visitors, and is alive with activity and opportunity.

 In contrast to the profiled glass and concrete outer shell, timber forms the basis for the structure and surface finish of the building.
 The CLT frame has a natural warmth but is also highly cost efficient.